 See below to find out how much your bond may cost, how to get bonded with bad credit, what may give rise to a claim, and how to apply for your bond with us.

 Call us anytime if you have any additional questions about bonding requirements in Delaware at (866)-450-3412!

-Upon applying for your bond, you will be offered a rate.
-This rate, or bond cost, is different from the bond amount which is $25,000 for the Delaware auto dealer bond.
-The bond amount is the maximum compensation that the surety may extend to claimants whereas the bond rate is a small percentage of that total amount, basically a premium.
+When you apply for your bond, you will be offered a rate.
+This rate, or bond cost, is equal to a small part of the bond amount which is $25,000 for the Delaware auto dealer bond.
+The amount is the maximum compensation that the surety may extend to claimants whereas the bond rate is a small percentage of that total amount, basically a premium.

-The surety also considers your financial statements, assets, liquidity and other factors so even if your credit score is not ideal, you may still get a low rate, depending on the circumstances.
+The surety also considers your financial statements, your fixed and liquid assets, and other factors so even if your credit score is not ideal, you may still get a low rate, depending on the circumstances.

 Claims Against Your Dealer Bond

 A claim against a dealer’s bond is typically filed if the dealer has violated some condition of the bond agreement.
 Bond conditions are typically based on the legal requirements for compliance set out in state laws, i.e. the Delaware code in this case.